There are two main ‘flavors’ of plastics printing.

 Type 1 is called “Filament” printers.

-These use 2.2 pound (or smaller) rolls of meltable plastic filaments.
+These use 1 kg (2.2 pound) (or smaller) rolls of meltable plastic filaments.
+1.75 MM is the present standard.
 Which plastic?
 Well, there’s a long discussion that will have its own page one of these days.

-One type is PLA – which is not hard to work with, but is soft and not food-safe.
-Then there is ABS (and other styrenes) which are stronger, but you may wish to install positive ventilation because of chemic al smells.
+The most common type is PLA – which is not hard to work with, but it’s soft and not food-safe.
+Then there is ABS (and other styrenes) which are stronger, so you may wish to install positive ventilation because of chemic al smells.
 There are also food-safe plastics in case the Dollar Store is too far and you just gotta print up some plastic dinnerware…

 Example to look at on Amazon: Comgrow Creality Ender 3 3D Printer Aluminum DIY with Resume Print 220x220x250mm.